g-brrzzn/Guide-To-Software-Development/Programming Languages/Machine Code.md

 In computer programming, machine code is computer code consisting of machine language instructions, which are used to control a computer's central processing unit (CPU).
 Although decimal computers were once common, the contemporary marketplace is dominated by binary computers; for those computers, machine code is "the binary representation of a computer program which is actually read and interpreted by the computer.
-A program in machine code consists of a sequence of machine instructions (possibly interspersed with data)."[1]
+A program in machine code consists of a sequence of machine instructions (possibly interspersed with data)."

 Each instruction causes the CPU to perform a very specific task, such as a load, a store, a jump, or an arithmetic logic unit (ALU) operation on one or more units of data in the CPU's registers or memory.